Healthy chicken pasta

-Bring a large pan of salted water to the boil, add the pasta and cook according to the packet instructions.
-Add the broccoli three minutes before the end of cooking.
+Bring a large saucepan of salted water to the boil, add the pasta and cook according to the packet instructions.
+Add the broccoli 3 minutes before the end of cooking.
 Drain thoroughly.

 Add the cooked pasta and broccoli to the pan with the tomato sauce (if the sauce has thickened too much while simmering then add a little hot water from the pasta).
-Stir to mix well and then add the cooked and sliced griddled chicken, spinach and the picked basil leaves (if using).
+Stir to mix well and then add the griddled chicken, spinach and basil leaves (if using).
 Season again with plenty of black pepper and allow the spinach and basil to wilt.
-Sprinkle with parmesan, if using, and serve.
+Sprinkle with Parmesan, if using, and serve.

 Always use free-range chicken if you can.
 As well as it tasting better and being kinder to the chickens, it’s naturally lower in fat than the meat on more intensively farmed birds.